 Guideline Statement 12

-Patients with incontinence after prostate treatment should be informed of management options for their incontinence, including surgical and non-surgical options.
+Clinicians should inform patients with incontinence after prostate treatment of management options for their incontinence, including surgical and non-surgical options.
 (Clinical Principle)

 Discussion